Rumi

 Self-imposed limitations

-“Why do you stay in prison, when the door is so wide open?” ~Rumi, Sufi poet As my late parents used to remind me, sometimes we’re responsible for creating our own obstacles.
-The good news is that we also have the power to move past them.
-Throughout my life, I’ve found this to be true.
-How often do we limit ourselves when opportunities are wide open to us?
-How often do we deceive ourselves into thinking we don’t have the ability to achieve a particular goal?
-How often do we think a door is closed to us when it really isn’t? ~CL Subscribers: Did you miss any posts last week?…
+“Why do you stay in prison, when the door is so wide open?” ~Rumi, Sufi poet Whether we realize it or not, sometimes we’re responsible for creating our own obstacles.
+We might cling to old beliefs and stories or make new assumptions that aren’t based on fact.
+The good news is that we also have the power to move past our self-imposed limitations.
+How often do you deceive yourself into believing that you don’t have the ability to achieve a particular goal?
+How often do you think a door is closed when it really isn’t? ~CL

 Luminosity

 “Look carefully around you and recognize the luminosity of souls.
-Sit beside those who draw you to that.” ~Rumi Other people’s moods and opinions are contagious.
+Sit beside those who draw you to that.” ~Rumi Other people’s moods — and viewpoints — are contagious.
 In fact, there’s a clinical study suggesting that we become like the five people with whom we spend most of our time.
-(Have you ever noticed how so many married couples and best friends actually resemble each other?)
-According to this theory, if your spouse, peer group, and coworkers are serial pessimists and complainers, you might be one too.
-Psychological studies aside, I’m drawn to folks who spread their sunshine and beam me out of the shadows when I’m down.
-The world is dark…
+(This might explain why so many married couples and lifelong best friends actually resemble each other.)
+According to this theory, if your spouse and peer group are serial pessimists and complainers, you might be one too.
+It’s also likely that you share the same political views.
+Psychological studies aside, I’m always drawn to folks who spread their sunshine and draw…

 Inner peace